rust-lang/rfcs/text/0000-uninit-memory-policy.md

 While the `read` method may be implemented in pure safe code, it is nonetheless given read access to uninitialized memory.
-The implementation guarantees that no UB will arise as a result.
+The implementation of `read_to_end` guarantees that no UB will arise as a result.
 But nevertheless, an incorrect implementation of `read` -- for example, one that returned an incorrect number of bytes read -- could result in that memory being exposed (and then potentially sent over the wire).

 # Detailed design